lykmapipo/generator-mvp/README.md

 - [ ] Add model fields jsdocs
 - [ ] Fix model seed, when object id is used remove trailing comma
 - [ ] Add middleware generator and loading
+- [ ] Provide a mean to upgrade previous code base
+- [ ] Add a mean to run generated codes during testing

 ## License